 "Thought so," he said and just… left.

-It was the worst Christmas ever, I thought, and it meant something when I'd been through hundreds of them.
+It was the worst Christmas ever, I thought and it really meant something when I'd been through hundreds of them already.

-We were all here, in the mansion, for the Christmas party.
-It was too late to cancel and it was also a tradition, so we had to throw it.
-We meaning me and Lex or maybe I should say the people working for us, because none of us really was in the mood.
-Especially with him not talking to me.
+We were all there, in the mansion, for the Christmas party.
+It was too late to cancel and it was also a Luthor tradition, so we had to throw it.
+We meaning me and Lex or maybe I should just say the people working for us, because none of us really was in the mood.
+Especially with Lex not talking to me.

-Lex was here too, but he kept his distance and didn't look at me even once.
+Lex was there, too, but he kept his distance and didn't look at me even once.
 Pity, maybe if he saw me in this red dress… but again, how many times had he seen me dressed sexy, beautiful or elegant?
 Countless.
-Maybe something burnt out in him?
-The sight of him strangely wasn't doing to me what it'd been doing once too.
-Now I was so numb… I loved him, I knew it deep in my heart, but something had changed and still, I couldn't tell what.
+Maybe something had just burnt out in him?
+The sight of him strangely wasn't doing to me what it'd been doing once, too.
+Now I was so numb… I loved him, I knew it deep down in my heart, but something had changed and still, I couldn't tell what it was.

 Everyone knew about my fight with Lex.
 It wasn't something we could hide, not when we were known for doing everything together, for being together all the time, inseparable.

-"I'll be fine," I just said and sipped red wine from the glass I was holding.
+"I'll be fine," I just said and kept on sipping the wine from the glass I was holding.

-"You know, Alex and Lily are worried about you and Lex," she said.
+"You know, Alex and Lily are worried about you and Lex," she pointed out.
 "Is there something we can do to help?"

 "Frankly, I don't even know what's his problem," I admitted.
-"I mean, he did tell me, or maybe I should say yell, about Oliver, but… why would he be bothered by it now?"
+"I mean, he did tell me, or maybe I should say yell, about Oliver, but… why would Lex be bothered by it now?"

 "I don't know.
 I wish I did," Imra sighed.
-"There's something I wanted to tell you.
+"There's something I wanted to tell you though.
 Before Clark ordered the rings to be destroyed… I… and your children… we kind of took a trip to the past," she confessed.

 "What?
 To where?"
-I looked at her, scared.
-Was it something they'd done that changed my relationship with Lex so drastically now?
+I looked at her in fear.
+Was it something they'd done that had changed my relationship with Lex so drastically?

 "I took them to see your wedding.
-I talked to you there," Imra confessed.
-"You were so happy with Lex.
-So in love."
+I actually talked to you there," Imra confessed.
+"You were so happy with Lex, so in love with him."

 "I remember that."
 I smiled to her with relief.
-"Funny, because you were really there.
-I just… I didn't tell you to go back there too, because I felt like it was too much information."
+"It's funny because you were really there.
+I just… I didn't tell you to go back there, too, because I felt like it was too much information."

 "Well, fate brought me there anyway."
 She smiled.
 "It's a relief knowing that I didn't do anything stupid.
-That I meant to do it."
+That I was meant to do it, after all."

 "Yeah, but… I don't recall seeing Alex or Lily there."

 "Oh, they were there, but they stayed hidden.
 I didn't want to risk anything.
-You couldn't seen them as they weren't actually born yet."
+You couldn't see them as they weren't actually born yet."